Morley Opera School

 Students, who have a great deal of experience and a secure vocal technique, could consider entry into the profession.

-The course may be usefully repeated.
+The course may be usefully repeated for more than three terms.